About HCI Foundation

 HCI Foundation Bursaries

-HCI Foundation provides partial bursary to qualified students who are studying at public institutions in South Africa.
+HCI Foundation provides a partial bursary to qualified students who are studying at public institutions in South Africa.
 Out of 8000 annual applications received, only 1000 will be awarded.
 The bursary will cover up to 75% of the student’s tuition fees to a maximum of R 28000.
 Allowances for living expenses, books, residence, meals and transport are not included.
 Hence, students are allowed to receive partial funding elsewhere however full bursary from another provider will not be permitted.
 Payments will be made directly to the educational institution and no payments will be made to the students.

 Bursary holders will not be required to repay their bursaries.
 However, they will be expected to give back through community projects participation such as tutoring programmes, mentoring programmes, volunteering at old age homes and daycares.